 Making changes doesn't stop after the initial setup of environments.
 Over time, the requirements of a business will change, users will request features to be amended, and developers will find more efficient ways of doing things.
 All of these will require ongoing changes to the orgs.

-Salesforce also releases regular platform updates, introducing new features for their users.
-Each of these platform releases will have knock-on changes which users must prepare for.
+Salesforce also releases regular platform updates, introducing new features for its users.
+Each of these platform releases will have knock-on changes that users must prepare for.

 As a result, Salesforce customers have a constant stream of changes and updates to their Salesforce environments throughout their use of the software.
 Managing this constant change is at the core of Salesforce release management.